 During extreme weather events, it may become necessary to shut down portions of an electrical grid as a safety precaution.
 Machine learning delivers the quick insights and predictions utilities need to identify and prioritize the areas at highest risk for safety issues under rapidly changing conditions and plan shutdowns accordingly.

-Benefits of machine learning in utility risk management
+Benefits of machine learning and analytics in utilities’ risk management

 Because it combines a massive capacity for reviewing data and the ability to learn continuously from outcomes, machine learning is ideally suited for utilities looking to upscale their risk management practices in a cost-effective way.
-Utility companies that are adding machine learning to their operations are realizing an array of benefits.
+Utilities that are adding analytics and machine learning to their operations in various use cases are realizing an array of benefits.

 Machine learning enables utilities to quickly identify and address potential safety hazards before they can cause damage or place communities at risk.